Yggdrass/Semester_Project_2/README.md

 # Semester Project 2 - "Art Auctions"
 This is my Semester Project 2.
-A Front End assignment for users to Register, Login, create an entry and bid on others.
+A Front End assignment for users to Register, Login, create an entry and bid on others entry.

 # Goal
 To take the skills learned over the past three semesters and create an auction website.